Jayman2000/jasons-nixos-config/README.md

 ### 3. Install NixOS

-Follow the instructions in NixOS’s Installation Instructions (there’re in the NixOS Manual).
+Follow NixOS’s Installation Instructions (there’re in the NixOS Manual).
 Each section in that manual is given a number like 1, 2.2 or 2.2.1.
 Bellow is a list of section numbers and any additional notes that I have for them:

 - (1)